Open 24/7 — Emergency Service Available

-Best Heat Pump Brands in Ontario (2026): How to Choose and What Qualifies for Rebates
+Best Heat Pump Brands in Ontario (2026): How to Choose the Right Cold-Climate Unit

 "Which heat pump brand is best?" is the wrong first question.
 In an Ontario winter, the brand on the box matters far less than three things: whether the unit is cold-climate rated, whether it's sized correctly for your home, and whether it's installed properly.
 A premium brand sized and installed poorly will lose to a mid-range unit done right, every time.
-This guide walks through how to actually choose a heat pump in 2026, which brands qualify for rebates, and the mistakes that cost homeowners comfort and money.
+This guide walks through how to actually choose a heat pump in 2026, the brands worth considering, and the mistakes that cost homeowners comfort and money.

 The one spec that matters most in Ontario: cold-climate rating